kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

       1. The `PerDeviceNodeSelection` field is of type boolean and is mutually exclusive with the existing node selection fields in the `ResourceSliceSpec` (`NodeName`, `NodeSelector`, and `AllNodes`).
-If the value of this field is `true`, then the node association must be specified on each device.
+If the value of this field is `true`, then the node association must be specified on each device. `ResourceSlices` with this field set must be published by a control plance component rather than a driver running on the node, as it prevents the driver from finding all `ResourceSlices` by filtering on `NodeName`.

       1. The fields `NodeName`, `NodeSelector`, and `AllNodes` fields mirror the fields on the `ResourceSliceSpec` and are mutually exlusive.
 Setting